smcclab/nime25/submissions.md

 {: .table }

 We provide templates in LaTeX `.tex` and Word `.docx` format.
 We **highly** suggest using the LaTeX templates as they produce a much more consistent end product.
 Many NIME authors use [Overleaf](https://www.overleaf.com/) as their LaTeX editor/word processor which provides code and rich text views of your work.

+You can easily download the respective `.zip` file and upload it directly on Overleaf for editing.

 ## Anonymisation